A QBist Ontology: Concluding remarks: physics, free will, and the future of evolution

-What about the future?
-Here is one aspect of Sri Aurobindo's vision of the same which, as bold as it is, is but an aspect of the logical d\'enouement of the Upanishadic view of existence: ``to establish an infinite freedom in a world which presents itself as a group of mechanical necessities \dots\ is offered to us as \dots\ the goal of Nature in her terrestrial evolution'' \cite[p.~4]{SA-TLD}.
-Needless to say, there is but one way in which infinite freedom can be attained, and that is by becoming the sole determinant of the goings-on in the world.
+A force working under self-imposed constraints is also capable of lifting its constraints.
+Their purpose was to set the stage for the drama of evolution, not to direct the drama.
+We are actors in this drama, and if our free will is limited, it is not because it is illusory.
+Needless to say, there is but one way in which complete freedom can be attained, and that is by becoming the sole determinant of the goings-on in the world.
 We are in possession of true freedom to the extent that we are not only consciously but also dynamically identified with the One.
-Absent this identification, our sense of being the proud owner of a libertarian free will is, not indeed a complete illusion, but the misappropriation of a power which belongs to our subliminal self, and which often works towards goals that are at variance with our conscious pursuits.
+Absent this identification, our sense of being the proud owner of a libertarian free will is a misappropriation of a power which belongs to our subliminal self, and which often works towards goals that are at variance with our conscious intentions.

+The first aim of the force at work in the world---after setting the stage for evolution---is to bring into play the principles of life and mind.
+Because it has to accomplish this through tightly constrained modifications of the initial laws \citep{Mohrhoff-JCS}, \footnote{The reason we lack direct evidence of these modifications is the Houdiniesque nature of this manifestation. ``If delight of existence be the secret of creation,'' there have to be serious limitations on the extent of possible modifications.
+Given the means at our disposal, it will therefore be virtually impossible to discern where and when they occur.} the evolution of life necessitates the creation of increasingly complex organisms, and the evolution of mind necessitates the creation of increasingly complex nervous systems.
+This explains why the representations that mediate indirect knowledge require something of the order of a hundred billion neurons.

-Evolution is far from finished.
-When life appeared on the terrestrial scene, what essentially emerged was the power to execute creative ideas.
-When mind (or consciousness as we know it) appeared, what essentially emerged was the power to generate such ideas. \footnote{It should be self-evident that neither life nor mind can at once set out to attend to their respective primary tasks.
-The requisite anatomy and physiology must be established first, and the more pressing tasks of self-preservation and self-replication must be attended to.} What has yet to emerge is the power to develop into expressive ideas the infinite Quality/Delight at the heart of reality.
-When this happens, the entire creative process---i.e., the development of Quality into Form, using mind to generate expressive ideas and life to execute them---will be conscious and deliberate.
-That power belongs to the aperspectival consciousness of the ultimate determinant of the goings-on in the world.
+Evolution is not finished.
+When life emerged, what essentially emerged was the power to execute creative ideas.
+When mind (or consciousness as we know it) emerged, what essentially emerged was the power to generate such ideas.
+The true nature of these principles is obscured by the fact that the requisite anatomy must first be established, and the more pressing tasks of self-preservation and self-replication must first be attended to.
+What has yet to emerge is the power to develop into expressive ideas the infinite Quality at the heart of reality.
+When this happens, the entire creative process---i.e., the development of Quality into Form using mind to generate expressive ideas and life to execute them---will be conscious and deliberate.